cs1302uga/cs1302-ce09/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server.
+These instructions assume that you are logged into the Odin server.

 **NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

+## Exercise Steps

-### Getting Started
+### Checkpoint 1 Steps - Getting Started

-1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce09`:
+1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-ce09`:

    ```
    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce09.git
    ```

 1. **[ALL GROUP MEMBERS]**
-   If you did not setup your Git username and email on Nike when working on `cs1302-ce07`, then please revist that exercise and follow the instructions presented there.
+   If you did not setup your Git username and email on Odin when working on `cs1302-ce07`, then please revist that exercise and follow the instructions presented there.

 1. Change into the `cs1302-ce09` directory that was just created and look around.
 There should be